-Element Explanation Top part of the window Modem information - This information is read out from the modem (display only).
-Signal power Optical interpretation of the signal quality displayed at Signal RSSI Signal RSSI Display of signal quality in dBm Manufacturer, Model, Firmware Fixed data of the modem

-Element Explanation Registration Indicates whether the modem has dialed into the network of the mobile network operator or respectively the current status of the dial-in.
+Element Explanation Signal power Optical interpretation of the signal quality displayed at Signal RSSI Signal RSSI Display of signal quality in dBm Manufacturer, Model, Firmware Fixed data of the modem Registration Indicates whether the modem has dialed into the network of the mobile network operator or respectively the current status of the dial-in.
 PIN State Indicates whether the card is ready for use or if a PIN (or PUK) must be entered for that card.
-READY: no action required SIM PIN: PIN must be entered SIM PUK: PUK must be entered.
+READY: no action required SIM PIN: PIN must be entered SIM PUK : PUK must be entered.
 In addition, the new PIN must be specified.
-Middle part of the window Use GSM modem (RS232) While this option is activated, the functionality of a connected modem will be used.
-NOTES Activating/deactivating this option is only effective after configuring the SMU (Project &gt; Configuration).
-The self-explanatory named input fields and buttons for PIN and PUK are only active if a check mark has been placed here.
-If you click on an eye , the PIN or PUK will displayed/hidden.
-Reset modem To temporarily disconnect the modem from the power supply (via relay) using this button in order to reset the modem, a check mark must be set at Use "Modem reset" ( Project &gt; Project Settings &gt; Monitoring ).
+Middle part of the window PIN: Send PIN PUK: Send PIN and PUK Here you can enter the PIN and PUK of the phone card inserted in the modem. ● If you click on an eye (1) , the PIN or PUK will displayed/hidden.
+Reset modem To temporarily disconnect the modem from the power supply (via relay) using this button in order to reset the modem, a check mark must be set at Use "Modem reset" (Project > Project Settings > Monitoring).
 The corresponding digital output (DO) must also be assigned.
 Bottom part of the window Places of Immission Calls to the POIs are reset daily at 00:00 by the SMU.
 Special Shutdowns For special shutdowns, the time of the reset and the reaction to a further call can be defined.
 This setting is made when defining the special shutdown.